howonlee/mertonon/docs/small_roadmap.md

 - GH build CI
 - GH test CI
 - Logout BE test
+- Make grid grad take a path param for grid uuid rather than body param...
 - Exception handler that returns 400 instead of 500 if it eats something from validations
 - Graph consonance test is being persnickety again, whack it until it stays still
 - "Pathway towards AI and the executive" - turn outline into essay